Ellendale, Delaware: Places of interest

 The Ellendale War Memorial is a site dedicated to the citizens of Ellendale killed in various wars.
 It is located next to the Town Hall and Town Park.

 The town of Ellendale has several places of interest to visitors.
-Cedar Bugs Pub, the former Teddy's Tavern, located on DuPont Boulevard 0.6 mi north of Main Street in Ellendale is on the National Register of Historic Places.

 The Ellendale War Memorial cannon is dedicated to one of the fallen citizens of Ellendale from World War II.

 The Ellendale State Forest Picnic Facility located on DuPont Boulevard 0.5 mi south of Main Street in Ellendale is on the National Register of Historic Places and is the last of its kind left in existence.
 Built in 1936 by the Civilian Conservation Corps, a work relief program for young men established in March 1933 during President Franklin D. Roosevelt's first hundred days in office, part of the New Deal.
 The Ellendale State Forest was recently merged with the Redden State Forest to create the largest state forest in Delaware.
 This state forest includes 44 mi of trails frequently used for hiking, horseback riding, bicycling, and bird watching.
 The large forests are also used every year for deer and small game hunting.
 The Headquarters Tract on East Redden Road includes a limited number of primitive camping sites, a catch-and-release fishing pond, and a natural resource education facility, formerly a historic carriage house, which opened in 2000, and the historic Redden Lodge, renovated in 1996, which is open to the public for camping at a small charge.
 The Redden/Ellendale Forest Legacy Area is one of four legacy areas in the State of Delaware.
 Approved in 1998, it is one of the areas with the highest concentration of forests in the state.
 The forests have their share of ghost tales as well.
 Tales include that of a headless figure that has been seen walking along the highway, US 113, that runs through the park between Ellendale and Georgetown.
 No one knows who the ghost is, but there is high rate of accidents reported along this road by the police.
 When driving along this stretch of US 113, you may notice the traffic fatality signs posted where numerous people have been killed by drunk drivers.
 It is also reported that in a deserted section of the forest lies a ranger's house that is supposedly haunted by a woman who died within the house.